Ernst Cave

 About Ernst Cave

-Ernst Cave is a Berlin venue with a narrow set of verified public details: it is open Friday, Saturday, and Sunday from 6–11 PM, closed Monday through Thursday, and lists a casual dress code.
+Ernst Cave is a Berlin venue.
+It is open Friday, Saturday, Sunday from 6–11 PM, closed Monday through Thursday, lists a casual dress code.
 It also has Star Wine List recognition for 2026.
-Beyond that, the available verified information does not establish a cuisine, chef, menu format, price point, seating style, or broader service details.
+Beyond that, it does not establish a cuisine, chef, menu format, price point, seating style, or broader service details.

-Choose it for a Berlin evening with a confirmed wine-list signal
+Choose it for a Berlin evening with a wine-list signal

 Weekend evenings work if the plan is focused